-Dining options in the park include dining rooms, cafeterias and delis in most villages.
-Dining rooms are upscale restaurants that usually have breakfast, lunch and dinner available.
+Dining options in the park include dining rooms, cafeterias, and delis in most villages.
+Dining rooms are upscale restaurants in lodges that usually have breakfast, lunch and dinner available.
 Cafeterias are a more budget friendly option and usually have sandwiches, wraps, and soup.
 Delis offer snacks and sandwiches for a relatively cheap price.

 Another option that is growing in popularity is to bicycle through the park.
 You do need to plan ahead to make sure you'll have access to accommodation every night, but this can be a very rewarding way to experience the park.

 Looking for a party hostel in Las Vegas or San Diego?
 Traveling alone to NYC or LA?
 Want a budget hostel in San Francisco?

 Train and Bus Prices

 The best prices for buses and trains in United States of America can be found on Omio (formerly GoEuro).
 They let you search across all train, bus, and plane routes throughout Europe.